Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 	SELFDESTRUCT = 0xff	///< halt execution and register account for later deletion };
 ```
 So we find something interesting here, `REVERT` corresponds to `0xfd` in the EVM bytecode but also next to it we find an instruction called `INVALID` which signals runtime errors like division by zero.
-Together `0xfd` and `0xfe` corresponds to handling Runtime exception in the EVM.
+Together `0xfd` and `0xfe` corresponds to the handling of Runtime exceptions in the EVM.
 Together these 2 constitute the bread and butter of the rollback mechanism in EVM.
 So let us open the Ethereum yellow paper and find these corresponding instructions in the instruction set:

 ![an image alt text]({{ site.baseurl }}/images/instruction.png "Instructions")